©2021 OnPay, Inc.

 Depending on the size of your company, qualifying wages can vary.
 Note that the size of your company is based on the average number of employees a company had in 2019.

 If a business did not claim ERC in 2020, they may now do so retroactively under the new legislation.
-Since companies were not previously permitted to participate in the PPP while claiming ERC, there many companies that are newly eligible to claim these tax credits (as long as their PPP loan has been forgiven).
+Since companies were not previously permitted to participate in the PPP while claiming ERC, many companies whose PPP loans have been forgiven are newly eligible to claim these tax credits.

-Tax credits may be claimed for 50% of the wages of each employee, up to $10,000 in wages.
-That means it may be possible to claim up to $5000 in ERC per employee.
-Note that the 2020 tax credit maximum was for the entire year, while 2021 credits may be claimed quarterly before June 30, 2021.
+Since the credit was 50% in 2020, tax credits may be retroactively claimed for 50% of the wages of each employee, up to $10,000 in wages.
+That means it may be possible to claim up to $5,000 in ERC per employee.
+This is the 2020 tax credit maximum for the entire year, while 2021 credits may be claimed quarterly up to December 31, 2021.

 Employers can be immediately reimbursed for the credit by reducing their required deposits of payroll taxes that have been withheld from employees’ wages by the amount of the credit.